Syntactic theory

 My primary modes of investigation for these phenomena are Internet corpora, and the elicitation of grammaticality judgments and linguistic data.
 I am particularly interested in data from colloquial or nonstandard varieties of language, as these offer crucial information on the human language faculty and are often overlooked (unintentionally or otherwise) in syntactic research.
 A few specific syntactic phenomena that I am interested in (in no particular order) are:

-Syntactic constituents that make no contribution to semantic interpretation (e.g. expletives).
+Syntactic constituents that seemingly make no contribution to semantic interpretation (e.g. expletives).

 English multiple modal constructions.